mcorning/lct-c/docs/FieldNotes.md

 ```

 The first arg (`exposureAlert`) is the name of the alert emitted by the server.
-The second arg can be a function that accepts two args:
+Our second arg is a function that accepts two args:

 1. the data in the message (`alert`)
-2. another function used by the server (`ack`)
+2. a callback function used by the server (`ack`)

 > NOTE: event handlers must have the first arg, and my have the second arg.
 The second arg can be the data arg alone, or the second arg can be a function that accepts data and a function.

 ### Emitting the exposureAlert from the server

-So here's the server code that emits the all important exposureAlert message:
+So here's the server code that emits the all important `exposureAlert` message:

 ```js
     socket.in(to).emit(